Preschool Teacher Resume Example

 Every strong kindergarten teacher resume needs a few essential sections.
 I always start with a clear header-your name, contact info, and any professional links like LinkedIn.

 Next, add a short summary.
-This gives a quick intro about you and shows why you’re the right fit.
+This gives a quick intro about you and shows why you’re the right fit—something you can further emphasize in your cover letter.
 Keep it direct and specific to the job.

 You definitely want a detailed experience section.
 List your jobs in reverse order, focusing on teaching roles.
 Use numbers-like class size or years taught-whenever you can.